 Here are some great tips for making this salad perfect!

 - Use a sturdy lettuce, not one prone to wilting.
 Romaine is a great option.
 Even though it's not lettuce, I used kale in this salad.
 If you are serving right away use romaine.
 If you want to make this salad ahead of time use kale.
 Kale lasts longer and can easily handle the dressing without wilting.

 - If you use kale, I found that tossing the salad with dressing and refrigerating for a bit allows the flavors to blend together perfectly!
-As I mentioned before because kale is “stiffer” it can hold up to the heavy ingredients and the dressing without wilting!
+Kale is "stiffer" it can hold up to the heavy ingredients and the dressing without wilting!
 Perfect make-ahead salad!

 - Feel free to substitute any marinated vegetables, olives, cheeses, salami, fresh vegetables that you like.
 Make sure to balance marinated vegetables with fresh vegetables so the marinated tasted does not overpower the salad.

 - Because there is so much variation in seasoning and taste with marinated vegetables you may need to adjust your sweetener up or down.
 If the salad is too tangy, add sweetener to offset the tanginess.
-Also adjust a little at a time as it is always easy to add, but not so easy to take out!
-If you’re salad is too vinegary to your liking after adding sweetener, add more fresh vegetables.
+In addition, adjust a little at a time as it is always easy to add, but not so easy to take out!
+Is the Salad is too vinegary for your liking?
+Add a little sweetener or add more fresh vegetables.

 - If you're not following a low carb or keto diet, feel free to add 2 to 3 cups of pre-cooked (and cooled) tortellini.

 Here are the most common questions we get about our Italian Antipasto Salad Recipe!

 Can I make this with pasta and make it an antipasto pasta recipe?